lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 L:
 : length of output keying material in octets.
 This corresponds to the L KDF input from {{Section 5 of RFC9629}}, which is identified in the kekLength value from KEMRecipientInfo.
 Implementations MUST confirm that this value is consistent with the key size of the key-encryption algorithm.

-HKDF may be used with different hash functions, including SHA-256 {{FIPS.180-4}}.
-The object identifier id-alg-hkdf-with-sha256 is defined in [RFC8619], and specifies the use of HKDF with SHA-256.
+HKDF may be used with different hash functions, including SHA-256 and SHA-384 {{FIPS.180-4}}.
+The object identifier id-alg-hkdf-with-sha256 and id-alg-hkdf-with-sha384 are defined in [RFC8619], and specify the use of HKDF with SHA-256 and SHA-384.
 The parameter field MUST be absent when this algorithm identifier is used to specify the KDF for ML-KEM in KemRecipientInfo.

 ### Use of the KMAC-based Key Derivation Function within CMS